Go deeper into your chosen field

 You might be eligible for one of the many scholarships Deakin has on offer.
 Our handy scholarship search tool can help you find all the scholarships that you could be eligible for.
 Remember to read each scholarship's details carefully and apply before the due date.

-Credit for Prior Learning is the recognition of previous study, work or volunteer experience you might have completed.
+Recognition of prior learning is the recognition of previous study, work or volunteer experience you might have completed.
 If approved, it can reduce the number of units you need to study at Deakin, allowing you to complete your course earlier.

 When submitting your application, we’ll ask you to provide any extra information necessary, like details of previous study and work experience to help us consider your application.
 All applicants will be asked to demonstrate a level of English proficiency.
 Depending on the course, a more specific requirement such as maths or a portfolio may also be required.